Assessment

 College-wide learning goals encompass a universal set of expectations that speak to the student’s holistic Baruch College experience.
 Student learning is assessed through the college-wide learning goals which are embedded across the general education curriculum as well as department programs.

-Baruch’s college-wide learning goals are clearly articulated in the strategic plan under Goal 3.3 as follows:
+Baruch’s college-wide learning goals are clearly articulated as follows:

 - Critical thinking, analytical, and problem-solving skills